-If you will not be able to attend graduation you can always view the Fort Jackson Live Graduation feed on the day of.
+If you will not be able to attend graduation you can always view the Fort Jackson Live Graduation feed on the day.

 Most Fort Jackson Graduations will take place on a Thursday morning, following Family Day on Wednesday.
-If you want to make it to all of the graduation events (if you can you should) you should plan to arrive in South Carolina on a Tuesday.
-Even though we know you will be extremely anxious to see your new Soldier you will not be able to get onto the base or see them until your scheduled Family Day.
+If you want to make it to all of the graduation events (if you can you should), plan to arrive in South Carolina on a Tuesday.
+Even though we know you will be extremely anxious to see your new Soldier, you will not be able to get onto the base or see them until your scheduled Family Day.

 To ensure that you get the best possible view of your Soldier you will want to make sure you sit in their respective company sections.
 Each section will be clearly marked for easy identification.
 While facing the field Alpha will be on your far left going in order- Bravo, Charlie, Delta, Echo and with Foxtrot being far right.
 The same arrangement will be used for the Graduation Day ceremony.